 - Orifice flange

-- Ring-type joint flange
+- Ring-type joint facing configuration

 Stainless steel flange types